Can We Wear Specs while Scuba Diving?

 While regular eyeglasses cannot be worn underwater, scuba divers with vision impairments have several options to enjoy the underwater world.
 Soft contact lenses are an option, but prescription dive masks offer the best combination of clear vision, comfort, and safety.
 By following these guidelines and taking appropriate precautions, individuals with vision impairments can safely and confidently explore the wonders of the underwater realm.

-Read Post How do you breathe underwater when you go scuba diving
+Read Post How to not breathe through your nose while scuba diving

 Leave a Reply